knot-system/knot-site/README.md

 # Eigenheim

+a small website system, that acts as a micropub server so you can use whatever micropub client you want to write new posts. this will be part of a larger system.

-this is very, very early alpha stage. **you should not use this for now.
-THINGS WILL BREAK!** here be dragons:
+this is currently a very early alpha stage. **you should not use this for now.
+THINGS WILL BREAK!**

+here be dragons:

 (this needs at least PHP 8 for now, and maybe forever, because PHP7 is already EOL)